mazyacin/Biladi/README.md

 **Step 4** : the Icon for the app this is what shows up when you are about to enter the app on phone , you can make it whatever you want just make sure its 1024x1024 pixels

-**Step 5**: your done just run flutter build apk --released to get the .apk   ( for an example check the photo in the Explained folder)
+**Step 5**: your done just run "flutter build apk --released" to get the .apk and .ipa  ,you will find them in the "/build"folder
 ---
-**NOTE**: to use the source code you need an ide that works with flutter sdk which is a framework to make mobile apps these IDEs are VsCode and Android studio(when using android studio the app will only compile for android devices ) then install flutter SDK and your ide (then make a new flutter project and replace the pubspec.yaml and pubspec.lock with the ones in this repo then run **flutter clean flutter pub get** command then replace the source code in the /lib folder with the source code from this repo
+**NOTE**: to use the source code you need an IDE that works with flutter SDK which is a framework to make mobile apps these IDEs are VsCode and Android studio(**Note that android studio only compiles for android devices in .APK format**) then install flutter SDK and your ide then make a new flutter project and replace the pubspec.yaml and pubspec.lock with the ones in this repo then run **flutter clean flutter pub get** command then replace the source code in the /lib folder with the source code from this repo and add